Driving brand loyalty: how the automotive industry can retain customers

 How can I create engaging reward experiences for loyal customers?

 The automotive industry has to rely on car dealerships, garages, and third-party service providers to influence customers to buy.
 This translates into a complicated purchasing journey, a lack of customer data, and limited direct influence.
+Customer loyalty in the automotive industry is hard but by no means impossible to achieve.

 Customers often look to dealerships, garages, referrals from friends and family, and online platforms to decide which car to buy next.
 Although car brands can target ads and influence dealerships to put their brand front-of-mind, they can’t do much more to influence a customer's decision.
 And with no direct brand-customer relationship, it’s difficult to give customers a reason to stay.